rizalrorschach/timtoc-downloader/README.md

 # TikTok Video Downloader Bot

-This is a Telegram bot that allows users to download videos from TikTok without a watermark.
+This is a Telegram bot that allows users to download videos from TikTok without a watermark and get the video caption.

 ## Installation